-With additional drilling success since the Juanicipio Technical Report was issued in 2014, a new resource estimate, along with various mine design upgrades, are planned to be incorporated into a revised mine plan and a new MAG technical report for the project, anticipated to be completed in the second quarter of 2017 (see Outlook below).
+With additional drilling success since the Juanicipio Technical Report was issued in 2014, a new resource estimate and various mine design upgrades are planned to be incorporated into a revised mine plan and a new MAG technical report for the project (see Underground Development - Juanicipio Property below).

-Exploration results from drilling in the first quarter of 2015 on the Valdecañas Vein included four new exploration step-out holes (P1-P4) targeted approximately 100 metres below the existing Indicated and Inferred Resources reported in the Juanicipio Technical Report.
-The four holes were drilled on nominal 150 metre centres over a strike length of approximately 500 metres below the en echelon overlap zone between the East and West Valdecañas Veins and included the three widest and deepest intercepts to date on the property (see Press Release dated April 23, 2015).
+Exploration results from drilling in the first quarter of 2015 on the Valdecañas Vein included four exploration step-out holes (P1-P4) targeted approximately 100 metres below the existing Indicated and Inferred Resources reported in the Juanicipio Technical Report.
+The four holes were drilled on nominal 150 metre centres over a strike length of approximately 500 metres below the en echelon Overlap Zone between the East and West Valdecañas Veins and included the three widest and deepest intercepts to date on the property (see Press Release dated April 23, 2015).
 This new "Deep Zone" was expanded through drilling in 2016 with twelve step-out holes, ranging in depth from 850 to over 1,200 metres.
 Results and assays for these holes, confirming and extending the wide high-grade mineralization in the Deep Zone discovery, were released in 2016 (see Press Release dated August 15, 2016).
 The holes demonstrate continuous high-grade, multi-stage precious and base metals mineralization over a strike length exceeding 800 metres and to a depth of 200 to 300 metres beneath both the East and the West Vein Bonanza Zones as defined by the current resource estimate in the Juanicipio Technical Report.
-The discovery of the "Anticipada Vein" which lies 100 metres into the hangingwall of the Deep Zone East, was also announced in the year ended December 31, 2016 (see Press Release dated August 15, 2016).
-Drilling of the Deep Zones continued into 2017, and the zone effectively remains open to depth and laterally along its entire strike length to the joint venture boundary in both directions (see "Exploration - Juanicipio Property") below).
+The discovery of the "Anticipada Vein" which lies up to 100 metres into the hangingwall of the Deep Zone East, was also announced in the year ended December 31, 2016 (see Press Release dated August 15, 2016).
+Drilling of the Deep Zones continued into 2017, and the zone effectively remains open to depth and laterally along its entire strike length to the joint venture boundary in both directions (see "Exploration - Juanicipio Property" below).